jheske/Alexandria/README.md

 Material Design conforms to Google's latest UI/UX standards.

-Material components include CoordinatorLayout, AppBarLayout, CollapsingToolbarLayout, Toolbar, NestedScrollView, DrawerLayout, NavigationView, FloatingActionButton, and CardView.
+Features Google's latest Material AppCompat and Design library widgets, including CoordinatorLayout, AppBarLayout, CollapsingToolbarLayout, Toolbar, NestedScrollView, DrawerLayout, NavigationView, FloatingActionButton, and CardView.
 It still uses a ListView, but I plan to replace that with a RecyclerView when time permits.

 Allows user to add, view, delete, and share books.